shanecoen/code-institute-portfolio-3/README.md

 *   [Heroku](https://www.heroku.com/) - This was used to deploy the finished game.
 *   [Github](https://github.com/) - This was used to store, track and manage the Git repository for the game.
 *   [Gitpod](https://www.gitpod.io/) - Provided the development environment for the game.
+*   [Lucid Chart](https://www.lucidchart.com/pages/) - This was used to produce the flow charts used in the design process.

 <br>